Foot and Mouth Disease

 Profile

-Foot-and-mouth disease (FMD) is a highly contagious viral disease of cattle, buffalo, pigs, goats and sheep.
+Foot-and-mouth disease (FMD) is a highly contagious viral disease of cattle, buffalo, pigs, goats, sheep and other cloven-hoofed animals.
 The occurrence of FMD is associated with serious consequences for the affected countries.
-Wild cloven-hoofed animals such as deer, antelopes, wild boar, as well as camels, giraffes and elephants can also become infected.
-Horses are not susceptible to FMD; human infection (in occupationally exposed persons) may occasionally occur but does not usually lead to disease.
+Wild cloven-hoofed animals, such as deer, antelope, wild boar, giraffe, and camel can also become infected.
+Horses are not susceptible to FMD; human infection (in occupationally exposed individuals) may occasionally occur but does not usually result in disease.

 Occurrence